VLoorenDeJong/ProjectProgressApplications/README.md

 * Does not scale well to small screens

 #### Build notes
-* To start the application the foloing prjects are mendatory in the CSV file: Projecten, Leerpad
+* To start the application the folowing prjects are mendatory in the CSV file: Projecten, Leerpad